As specified in RFC 2617

 which would tell chrome that any URL ending in either 'example.com', 'foobar.com' or 'baz' is in the permitted list.
 Without the '*' prefix, the URL has to match exactly.

-In Windows only, if the command-line switch is not present, the permitted list consists of those servers in the Local Machine or Local Intranet security zone (for example, when the host in the URL includes a "." character it is outside the Local Intranet security zone), which is the behavior present in IE.
+In Windows only, if the command-line switch is not present, the permitted list consists of those servers in the Local Machine or Local Intranet security zone (for example, when the host in the URL includes a "." character it is outside the Local Intranet security zone), which is the behavior present in IE. Treating servers that bypass proxies as being in the intranet zone is not currently supported.

 If a challenge comes from a server outside of the permitted list, the user will need to enter the username and password.